 So they put us through our paces.
 After an hour they cut our group down to 24.
 Another hour…down to 12.
 Another hour and its lunchtime.
 Marc-Andrè says…’If I read you number please join us after lunch…if not, thank you for auditioning.’
 Numbers were read.
 Mine was not.
 So I grabbed my bag and started to head out…on the way I stopped and thanked Marc-Andrè for having me.
 He asked ‘where are you going?’
 ‘You are the reason we’re here.’
 I was flummoxed.

 They put the 4 of us through our paces for another 4 hours.
 At the end he told me I was an “Artists of Caliber” and “it may be 3 months or 3 years…but you will be working for Cirque one day.”

 Low and behold, a year and a day later (on my 42nd birthday no less) Cirque called and asked if I would have any interest in playing the Ringmaster in Saltimbanco.
 Interest?!?!?
 Let me check…Um yeah!

 This was RJ’s first show with Cirque du Soleil.
 What a show it was!
 Saltimbanco was the longest running show is Cirque history.
 It was known as “the bulldozer”…as it created the path that is now legendary.
 Saltimbanco brought Cirque du Soleil to countries that had never seen anything like it before.

 RJ was cast as “The Ringmaster” in Saltimbanco.
 He was the 3rd person to be cast as such in the shows history…what an honor.

-RJ joined Saltimbanco for the final year of its 20 year run with Cirque du Soleil.
-In the 12 months RJ toured with Saltimbanco he visited 19 countries and performed in 242 shows.
+In the 12 months RJ toured with Saltimbanco he visited 19 countries and 32 cities.